bluemont/kria/README.md

     (def conn (client/connect nil "127.0.0.1" 8087 conn-cb))

 The first line sets up the callback that runs after `connect` succeeds or fails.
+On failure, it returns the exception `e`.
+On success, it prints "connected".

-The second line connects to Riak at the specified host and port.
-You can ignore the `nil` parameter for now.
+The second line connects to Riak with the specified host, port, and callback.
+(You can ignore the `nil` parameter for now.)

 Try a ping with: